-The preliminary design calls for a transformation that will help draw people and businesses to this quaint and beautiful part of town, with the goal of evolving Heritage Crossing into a destination location.
+The project's goal calls for a transformation that will help draw people and businesses to this quaint and beautiful part of town, with the goal of evolving Heritage Crossing into a destination location.

 Interested learning more and receiving updates on the project?

-Sign In and you will be added to the mailing list to receive any future project updates.
+Sign In to be added to the mailing list for project updates and meeting information on monthly stakeholder meetings.

-Learn more about the Proposed Design by watching a short video recapping the commentary received in the Spring of 2020 and highlighting the streetscape vision that has been designed to date.
+Learn more about the Final Design by watching a short video recapping the commentary received in the Spring of 2020 and highlighting the streetscape vision, as well as the presentations of the final design..